 Total and Permanent Disability Insurance

-TPD cover can provide you with an income if you are injured and, in the opinion of the superannuation fund trustee, you are unlikely ever to work again in any job for which you are suited by your education, training or experience.
+TPD cover can provide you with a lump sum if you are injured and, in the opinion of the superannuation fund trustee, you are unlikely ever to work again in any job for which you are suited by your education, training or experience.
 Many insurance claims are paid out after six months of disability.

 It’s important to note that super funds do not offer insurance cover for critical illness or trauma.